vmray/ms-defender-MDO/Readme.md

 ## Overview

-This project provides an integration between Microsoft Defender for Office 365 and VMRay products — FinalVerdict and TotalInsight.
+This project provides an integration between Microsoft Defender for Office 365 (MDO) and VMRay products — FinalVerdict and TotalInsight.
-Its goal is to streamline alert triage and enhance protection by automatically enriching Defender with malicious Indicators of Compromise (IOCs) identified by VMRay.

 ## Why to integrate MDO with VMRay?

-- Understand Attacker Intent: Gain full visibility into the next stage of a phishing attack with detailed insight into attacker behavior and objectives.
+- **Understand Attacker Intent**: Gain full visibility into the next stage of a phishing attack with detailed insight into attacker behavior and objectives.
-- Streamline Alert Triage: Get instant clarity within Microsoft Defender alerts — including verdicts, malware names, classifications, and VTI data.
+- **Streamline Alert Triage**: Get instant clarity within Microsoft Defender alerts — including verdicts, malware names, classifications, and VTI data.
 The integration automatically analyzes both the phishing URL(s) and any payloads they may download.
-- Enhance Protection: Automatically add IOCs from VMRay analysis to Microsoft Defender indicators, strengthening defenses and preventing future attacks.
+- **Enhance Protection**: Automatically add IOCs from VMRay analysis to Microsoft Defender indicators, strengthening defenses and preventing future attacks.
-- Accelerate Incident Response: Access comprehensive, in-depth sandbox reports directly from VMRay to speed up investigation and resolution.
+- **Accelerate Incident Response**: Access comprehensive, in-depth sandbox reports directly from VMRay to speed up investigation and resolution.

 ## Technical Solution Overview
 - The connector build using Azure Function App.